abnaceur/musicroom/README.md

 ## FAQ

+How can I expose my localhost on a public doamin
+- Try to install and use pagekite

 Error for adb not found
 ```
 # Install adb on your system dont depend on the enviroemnt variables